-Technologically, Customs has made enormous strides since acquiring eight surplus military aircraft in 1969.
+Technologically, Customs has made enormous strides since acquiring eight surplus rechologically, customs has made entermous strices since acquiring eight surplus military aircraft in 1969.
 In addition to constant improvements in airborne radar and Forward Looking Infrared (FLIR) capabilities, both used for detecting and tracking suspect aircraft, Customs has developed all-important support systems to assist the air interdiction units.
-The supporting systems include the Treasury Enforcement Communications System (TECS), the Private Aircraft Reporting System (PAIRS), and the recent breakthrough in implementing an interagency agreement with the military and the Federal Aviation Administration for long-range radar coverage.
+The supporting systems include the Treasury Enforcement Communications System (TECS), the Private Aircraft Reporting System (PAIRS), and the recent breakthrough in implementing an interagency agreement with the military and the Federal Aviation Administration for long-range radar coverage, effectiveness of our air program.